bisc/prospect/README.md

 ## Running PROSPECT

 ### Script
-The prospect script PROSPECT.wls can be run in the command line.
+The PROSPECT script PROSPECT.wls can be run in the command line.
 It takes in the following arguments:

 1) The relative path for a valid specification file
 2) (Optional) A number 1 or 0.
 Typing 1 indicates that all debug messages should be printed during the run, 0 indicates only the result should be printed.
 0 by default.